 Information will not be disclosed if it is:

-• information in relation to which the Trustee owes a duty of no disclosure to another person.
+- information in relation to which the Trustee owes a duty of non-disclosure to another person.

-The Australian Privacy Principles do not require legalsuper to provide you with access to your personal information in certain circumstances.
+The APPs do not require legalsuper to provide you with access to your personal information in certain circumstances.

 Where access to personal information is denied, legalsuper will give you an explanation for the denial of access in writing.

-By agreeing to participate in legalsuper, you agree to legalsuper collecting, using, storing and disclosing personal information about you in accordance with this Privacy Statement.
+By agreeing to participate in legalsuper, you agree to legalsuper collecting, using, storing and disclosing personal and sensitive information about you in accordance with this Privacy Statement.